filotti/prosper/README.md

 This application integrates multiple components from Google Cloud Platform (GCP) for seamless automation and secure data management.

-### Google Secret Manager
+### Google Secrets Manager
-Google Secret Manager allows us to securely and conveniently manage sensitive data like the credentials used to call the Prosper API.
+Google Secrets Manager allows us to securely and conveniently manage sensitive data like the credentials used to call the Prosper API.

 **Features Utilized:**